 ½ t peppermint extract

-finely chopped nuts (or crushed mint candies, cocoa powder, sprinkles…)
+For coating: finely chopped nuts, crushed mint candies, cocoa powder, sprinkles, and/or turbinado sugar

 Place milk, sugar, salt in large saucepan.
 Cook and stir over low heat until sugar is dissolved.
 Bring to a rolling boil and cook 5 minutes, stirring constantly.
 Remove from heat and add chocolate chips, flavoring, and marshmallow crème.
 Beat until smooth.
 Cool.
 Roll into balls, then in nuts (or cocoa powder, crushed candies, sprinkles, whatever you’re using).